 - other astronomical environmental factors such as, e.g., localised enhanced sky-background surface brightness, unrecognised small-scale sky-background-brightness gradients, unrecognised prompt particle events, etc.

 The astrometric standard errors are calculated following the recipe outlined in GAIA-JDB-022.
-The standard-error calculation includes all known instrumental effects.
+The standard-error calculation includes all known instrumental effects, including the straylight levels as measured during the commissioning phase.
 For instrument-related residual calibration errors at ground-processing (DPAC) level, an appropriate calibration error is included.
 So-called residual "scientific calibration errors" (e.g., mismatch of the model point spread function, sky-background estimation errors, etc.), all of which result from the on-ground data processing, are not included.
 These latter errors are assumed to be covered by the 20% science margin.

-At the time of the Gaia Mission Critical Design Review (April 2011), the predicted end-of-mission parallax standard errors σπ, averaged over the sky for a uniform distribution, for unreddened B1V, G2V, and M6V stars are:
+At the time of the In-Orbit Commissioning Review (July 2014), the predicted end-of-mission parallax standard errors σπ, averaged over the sky for a uniform distribution, for unreddened B1V, G2V, and M6V stars are:

 |V = 15 mag||26 μas||24 μas||9 μas|